mtn/cocoa-eh-hugo-theme/README.md

 * Progressive images.
 * Twitter cards support.
 * Disqus and Isso support.
+* LaTeX support with MathJax.

 #### Typography

-The **typography** is what makes Cocoa-EH look cool, here are the fonts used :
+The **typography** is what makes Cocoa-EH look cool.
+The fonts used are:

 * *Nexa Bold* for the blog name, a strong and opinionated font
 * *Raleway* for the titles, light but clearly visible